-Experts bemoan ‘science by press release’ in COVID-19 era
+‘Jack up the stock’: Profit PR flusters scientists, inflates public expectations

-Drugmakers are hailing great results on COVID-19 boosters and shots for school-age children, enthusing a pandemic-weary public and markets but flustering scientists who say it is important to look under the hood at real data before getting too jazzed.
+Drugmakers are hailing great results with COVID-19 boosters and shots for school-age children, enthusing a pandemic-weary public and markets but flustering scientists who say it is important to look at real data before getting too optimistic.

-Johnson & Johnson on Tuesday reported a second dose of its vaccine provided 94% protection against symptomatic disease, which gave its shares on Wall Street a boost too in early trading.
+Johnson & Johnson on Tuesday reported that a second dose of its vaccine provided 94% protection against symptomatic disease.
+The announcement gave its shares on Wall Street a boost in early trading.

-Its rosy press release followed a Pfizer announcement Monday that said its scientists found an effective dose for children ages 5 to 11, raising expectations of a child vaccine by Halloween, before outside experts study trial results or the Food and Drug Administration has its say.
+Pfizer announced Monday that its scientists found an effective dose for children ages 5 to 11, raising expectations of a child vaccine by Halloween, before outside experts study trial results or the Food and Drug Administration has its say.

 “Pfizer & J&J touting new vaccine results without a large package of data.
 We’re seeing too much science by press release,” Lawrence Gostin, a global health law professor at Georgetown University, tweeted Tuesday.

-“Science by press release” has been a common refrain from scientists who’ve cheered advancements but worry company statements create public expectations before the Food and Drug Administration and Centers for Disease Control and Prevention get a look at the data and determine whether it withstands scrutiny.
+“Science by press release” has been a common refrain from scientists who have cheered advancements but worry that company statements create public expectations before the Food and Drug Administration and the Centers for Disease Control and Prevention look at the data and determine whether it withstands scrutiny.

-That process that can take weeks or months, even as everyday people latch onto every headline-grabbing development from the pharmaceutical sector.
+That process can take weeks or months.
+Still, everyday people latch onto headline-grabbing developments from the pharmaceutical sector.

 “These company press releases are not intended for you or for me.
 They are meant for current and potential shareholders to jack up the stock.
 That’s the job of the company CEO,” said Dr. Peter Hotez, dean of the National School of Tropical Medicine at Baylor College of Medicine.
 “The problem is they are written in ways that are oblivious or tone-deaf to how the public might respond in a raging pandemic.”

-Pfizer on Monday said a smaller dosage of its vaccine for kids ages 5 to 11 produced positive antibody responses and fewer side effects than what teens and adults experience.
+Pfizer on Monday said a smaller dosage of its vaccine for children ages 5 to 11 produced positive antibody responses and fewer side effects than what teens and adults experience.

-The companies said they would submit their data to the FDA “with urgency,” but the guessing game had begun by the afternoon.
-Would parents, for instance, be able to vaccine their schoolchildren by Halloween, or at least Thanksgiving?
+The companies said they would submit their data to the FDA “with urgency,” but the guessing game began by the afternoon.
+Would parents be able to have their children vaccinated by Halloween, or at least Thanksgiving?

 “It is frustrating to scientists to have health data put out through press releases.
 Companies want to look good and raise their stock prices, while also creating expectations in the public that they will get access to their products and soon,” Mr. Gostin told The Washington Times.

-But, Mr. Gostin added, touting trial results is legal and protected under the First Amendment “unless it is simply an untruth.”
+But, Mr. Gostin added, touting trial results is legal and protected under the First Amendment, “unless it is simply an untruth.”

-Dr. Hotez said he wishes the Trump administration’s Operation Warp Speed had made “communication control” a condition of the federal government’s pre-purchases of doses ahead of regulatory approval.
+Dr. Hotez said he wished the Trump administration’s Operation Warp Speed made “communication control” a condition of the federal government’s pre-purchases of doses ahead of regulatory approval.

 For now, drugmakers’ financial incentives and public pressure on government disease-fighters can lead to difficult public messaging.

-Dr. Anthony Fauci and other federal officials have repeatedly warned other people not to go around the regulatory process and seek out a COVID-19 booster shot — only immunocompromised people are eligible — by claiming they are first-time recipients of a vaccine.
+Dr. Anthony Fauci and other federal officials have warned against circumventing the regulatory process to get a COVID-19 booster shot by claiming to be a first-time recipient of a vaccine.
+For now, only immunocompromised people are eligible for a booster.

-The public has been spurred on by company data and President Biden’s pushing of boosters, which suffered false starts.
+The public has been spurred by company data and President Biden’s push for boosters.

-“People see these things and they just go out and pressure doctors to give it to them.
-The more you tout it as good for X or Y you see people try to obtain it.
+“People see these things, and they just go out and pressure doctors to give it to them.
+The more you tout it as good for X or Y, you see people try to obtain it.
 I think the ‘worried well’ are already getting boosters,” said Arthur Caplan, director of the division of medical ethics at the New York University Grossman School of Medicine.

-The FDA declined to weigh in on the press-release dynamic, saying “to protect the integrity of the review process, FDA generally cannot disclose the existence of, or comment on, an unapproved application.”
+The FDA declined to weigh in on the press release dynamic.
+“To protect the integrity of the review process, FDA generally cannot disclose the existence of, or comment on, an unapproved application,” the agency said.

-In some ways, having companies kickstart the excitement around their products isn’t unusual.
+In some ways, having companies kick-start enthusiasm about their products isn’t unusual.

 The FDA cannot authorize a vaccine for public consumption until the drugmaker conducts clinical trials, collects data and requests emergency approval.

+J&J said it is committed to transparency.
+It discloses clinical trials in external public registries, such as ClinicalTrials.gov and the EU Clinical Trials Register.
+It “expeditiously” seeks publication of all results in peer-reviewed medical journals, per company policy.

-J&J did not respond to a request for comment, though Pfizer said it tries to be open about what its scientists find.
+Pfizer also said it tries to be open about its scientific findings.

 “To instill confidence in the vaccine, we believe it is very important to let science lead the process, and be transparent in our communications every step of the way,” Pfizer told The Washington Times in a statement.